-- Systematic universal screening of all Medicare and Medicaid beneficiaries seeking care to identify unmet health-related social needs
+- Systematic universal screening of all Medicare and Medicaid beneficiaries seeking care to identify unmet health-related social needs.

-- Effectiveness of referrals and community service navigation on total cost of care using a rigorous mixed method evaluation approach
+- Effectiveness of referrals and community service navigation on total cost of care using a rigorous mixed method evaluation approach.

 The AHC Model focuses on addressing health-related social needs (HRSNs), including housing instability, transportation, and food insecurity, among others.
-The model is designed to incentivize collaboration between the traditional health care system and the community-based organizations that are behind the health related social needs of interest.
+The model is designed to incentivize collaboration between the traditional health care system and the community-based organizations that are behind the health-related social needs of interest.
 This is good and important!

 But these collaborations are exactly where the language confusion can come into play.
 And this is exactly where we hope communication tools can help unmuddy the waters.

-GWU’s Founders Forum for Accountable Health
+GWU’s Funders Forum for Accountable Health

 - Convene public and private funders of Accountable Communities for Health (ACH)